 Paul was beside himself in amazement that the Lord would reveal to him something that was not even revealed to

 the ancient prophets.
 I believe the Lord's covenant with Abraham expressed God's intent for all the people of the

-was not written out so anyone could understand it; it was hidden in God Himself.
-No wonder Paul was beside
+not written out so anyone could understand it; it was hidden in God Himself.
+No wonder Paul was beside himself

-himself with this revelation.
-To him, it was hid from the ages , which is probably similar to our expression down
+with this revelation.
+To him, it was hid from the ages , which is probably similar to our expression down through the

-through the centuries .
-Here Paul identifies the one new man with the ecclesia , the called-out ones, which is
+centuries .
+Here Paul identifies the one new man with the ecclesia , the called-out ones, which is commonly called

 However, some translations call it a purpose and others call it the purpose.
 Frankly, I do not know why.
 Use of the